andresilmor/andresilmor/README.md

 - 🔭 I'm currently working in a Mixed Reality application to assist Geometry learning in Basic/Secondary School while improving my knowledge in Game Development

-- ❤️ My first experience with programming was in 2018 (w/ basic Python on the console) in the 1º semester / 1º year of my Bachelor
+- ❤️ My first experience with programming was in 2018 (w/ basic Python running in the CMD) in the 1º semester / 1º year of my Bachelor

-- ❓ I like to assist my colleagues, as far i can, sometimes "harming" myself
+- ❓ I like to assist and help my colleagues, like a colleague once said, i'm bad good teacher

 - 👻 My biggest weakness is Math (and centipedes)

-- ⚡ My strength resides that I accept and do like being challenged
+- ⚡ And my strength resides that I accept and do like being challenged

 </td></tr></table>